Cespedes steals show from All-Stars, wins HR Derby

 Right off the bat, he proved he belonged.
 With family in the stands, Cespedes hit a whopping 17 home runs in the first round — more than any other player managed in their first two trips to the plate.

 His first-round outburst was enough to send him straight into the finals, though he added six long balls in round two for good measure.
-Some of his drives were especially impressive, too.
+Some of his drives were particularly impressive, too.

 Cespedes hit about a half-dozen balls into the upper deck in left, never reached by anyone in a game, and banged another couple of shots off the restaurant windows in the corner just below.